cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/5-migration-prod.md

     --node "tcp://node-carol:26657"
 ```

-And observe that it changes to `PASSED` after the first upgrade.
-After that, if you are scanning the logs of one of the containers, for instance from Docker's GUI, you should see something like:
+Observe that it changes to `PASSED` after the first upgrade.
+After that, if you are scanning the logs of one of the containers (for instance from Docker's GUI) you should see something like:

 ```txt
 ERR UPGRADE "v1_1tov2" NEEDED at height: 1300:
 INF starting node with ABCI Tendermint in-process
 ```

-That was v1.1's last message followed by v2's first message.
+That was v1.1's last message, followed by v2's first message.
 You can confirm that the leaderboard has been populated:

 ```sh
 $ docker run --rm -it \